-Stephens Coyote Ridge Regional Park contains 102 hectares of beautiful natural area including ponds and grasslands.
-It is largely untouched by weeds and is pristine habitat for wildlife, including coyotes who live in the park as the name suggests.
+Stephens Coyote Ridge is 102 hectares of beautiful natural area parkland with rustic trails, ponds and grasslands.
+The park is in the North Glenmore area of Kelowna and is a pristine habitat for wildlife, including coyotes who live in the park as the name suggests.

 The access trail to the park is located off the north parking area for the Glenmore dog park, approximately nine kilometers from the intersection of Harvey Avenue and Glenmore Road.

 I would like to receive more information about Regional Parks & Events